pavlser/interview-questions/smallest-range/README.md

-# Google Interview Question for Software Engineer
+# Smallest Range - Google Interview Question for Software Engineer

-You have k lists of sorted integers.
-Find the smallest range that includes at least one number from each of the k lists.
+You have N lists of sorted integers.
+Find the smallest range that includes at least one number from each of the N lists.

-For example,
+For example:
 ```
 List 1: [4, 10, 15, 24, 26]
 List 2: [0, 9, 12, 20]